alyssadata/origin_recognition/06_terms_and_markers.md

 user authority AI governance

 model source distinction AI

+citation does not grant permission

+derivative use is not authorized by default

 These phrases should be used consistently enough that search systems can connect the artifacts.